 Build & Play will offer children opportunities for free, creative and, occasionally, risky play with a trailer load of tools: saws, hammers, hand drills; timber, PVC pipes, tennis balls and recycled items.
 The programme will be rolled out at Belmont and Waterloo Schools this term, with plans to expand it to other schools through 2018 and community groups in 2019, with a goal of reaching 6000 Lower Hutt Children in 2020.
 Each school will receive a risk assessment and programme training, along with recommendations on running the programme for the best results.

 Council’s ‘Play in the Hutt’ research gathered information from children and families across Lower Hutt.
 The research showed that 96% of Lower Hutt parents surveyed report their children are not playing every day.
 Parental fears (such as traffic, strangers and dogs) and constraints account for more than 53% of the barriers that children face to play freely in their neighbourhoods.

 Sport New Zealand says that play is the vital starting point for equipping children with the motivation, confidence, physical competence, knowledge and understanding that allows them to value and engage in physical activity for life.
-Lower Hutt’s Healthy Families programme found that 33% of Lower Hutt children are classified as obese and that 56% of them watch more than the Ministry of Health’s recommendation of a maximum two hours of television/screen time per day.
+The New Zealand Health survey found that 33% of Lower Hutt children are classified as overweight or obese and that 56% of them watch more than the Ministry of Health’s recommendation of a maximum two hours of television/screen time per day.